 A secure pension - every Scheme year (1 April to 31 March) an amount equal to a 49th of your pay in that year is added to your pension account.
 At the end of every Scheme year the total pension in your account is adjusted to take into account the cost of living (as currently measured by the Consumer Prices Index (CPI)).

-Tax-free cash - you have the option, when you draw your pension, to exchange part of it for some tax-free cash.
+Tax-free cash - you have the option, when you take your pension, to exchange part of it for some tax-free cash.

 The freedom to choose when to take your pension - your Normal Pension Age is linked to your State Pension Age but you do not need to have reached your Normal Pension Age in order to take your pension.
-You can choose to retire and draw your pension at any time between age 55 and 75.
+You can choose to retire and take your pension at any time between age 55 and 75.
 Your Normal Pension Age is simply the age you can retire and take the pension you've built up in full.
 If you choose to take your pension before your Normal Pension Age it will normally be reduced, as it's being paid earlier.
 If you take it later than your Normal Pension Age it's increased because it's being paid later.

 To find out your State Pension Age please visit www.gov.uk/calculate-state-pension.